 The grapes are tipped into the crusher de-stemmer.
 Inside the de-stemmer is a large cylinder with holes.
 The cylinder spins one way while the paddles inside spin the other way thrashing off the stalks and leaves.
 The berries then drop through into the crush where they are gently broken.
 These gently crushed berries form a thick liquid called Must.
 The stalks drop through and are removed and make great garden fertiliser!

 The Must liquid is pumped into the press.
-Inside the press cylinder is an airbag which inflates and squeezes the must against the inner wall of a perforated cylinder forcing the liquid into the juice tray and leaving all the solid parts of the grape (known as Mark) in the press cylinder.
+Inside the press cylinder is an airbag which inflates and squeezes the must against the inner wall of a perforated cylinder forcing the liquid into the juice tray and leaving all the solid parts of the grape (known as Marc) in the press cylinder.
 We make our wine from the free run and first pressing of the grapes as this results in a softer juice with minimum phenolic (bitter tasting compounds) and means minimum intervention!

 White wine minimal contact with the skins, red wines ferment with the skins on